davidtchiu/davidtchiu.github.io/teaching/cs455/lab.pplsoft/index.md

    MATH	   230
    ```

-7. Return a list of all students who are still undeclared (that is, without a major).
+7. Return a list of all students who are still undeclared (i.e., are without a major).
 Project their student ID and their name.
 Sort results by `studentID`.

    ```
    studentID   studentName